Animals for Scouting groups and Girlguiding group

 Our presenters who deliver animals for scouting sessions have DBS certificates.
 Animal Club fully insured and licensed, which gives peace of mind when booking a visit.

 You can also be confident in our professionalism and knowledge.
 If required, can provide you with a risk assessment.
 The group volunteer leaders do not need to waste any of their pressures time on paperwork.
 For further information, please get in touch via email: firstname.lastname@example.org or phone 0114 329 08 51.
 You can also just simply fill in our enquiry form and we will get in touch.

 More Than Just Getting a Badge

-With studies showing the health benefits that animal interactions have on people specifically the young, old and vulnerable.
-Animals for Scouting and Girlguiding sessions offer interaction in a unique way.
+With studies showing the health benefits that animal interactions have on people, specifically the young, old and vulnerable.
+Animals for Scouting and Girlguiding sessions uniquely offer interaction.
 Such way helps to improve mental health, communication skills and confidence levels.

 Animal Club’s Animal For Scouting Workshops

 Animals for Scouting and Girlguiding sessions also offer a superb opportunity to handle animals, which you may not usually come into contact with.
-Fears have been faced and conquered in group sessions where support provided by our experience ranger and the rest of the group.
-Doing something you never thought you would be able to do really builds confidence.
-These skills will without a doubt come useful in other aspects of scouting life or life in general.
+Fears have been faced and conquered in group sessions where support provided by our experienced ranger and the rest of the group.
+Doing something you never thought you would be able to help builds confidence.
+These skills will, without a doubt, come useful in other aspects of scouting life or life in general.